pybricks/pybricks-api/doc/main/robotics.rst

 The following program shows the basics of driving and turning.

-To use the built-in gyro, just replace the two occurences of :class:`DriveBase` with :class:`GyroDriveBase`.
+To use the built-in gyro, just replace the two occurrences of :class:`DriveBase` with :class:`GyroDriveBase`.

 .. literalinclude::